scottcolfer/scottcolfer.github.io/_posts/2024-08-26-new-wave-product.md

 I’m writing a booklet called **‘New Wave Product’** that's a sort of **manifesto for pragmatic product management**.
 Most popular guidance feels ‘purist’ and narrowly focused on metrics-driven tools, models and frameworks.

-Lots of entry and mid-level product managers I’ve managed and met will hoover-up this purist guidance, find it doesn’t work in the messy reality of their organisation and feel like they’re not doing proper product management.
+Entry and mid-level product managers I’ve managed and met will hoover-up this purist guidance, find it doesn’t work in the messy reality of their organisation and feel like they’re not doing proper product management.

 Lots of organisations wanting to be ‘product-led’ will spend time on OKRs and roadmaps and introducing product managers but realise this doesn’t address their underlying problems.

 My truth is that a roadmap has never really changed anything.
 The popular tools, models and frameworks can be of help but it’s coaching, managing change and negotiation that have led to the transformation.

-I think that product’s all up in its head and it needs to get out into the world and be a little more pragmatic.
-‘New Wave Product’ is an argument for broadening product culture and to think about people as much as metrics.
+I think product’s up in its head and needs to get out into the world and be a little more pragmatic.
+‘New Wave Product’ is an argument for broadening product culture so we can think about people as much as metrics.
 It’s a call for pragmatic product.

 # How